-Natural haired gals know the struggle, it takes a lot of time, experimenting, and lots of patience until you finally find the hair styling method that works for you.
-Whether it’s nailing how to use a diffuser, trying your hand at the plopping technique or the shingling method, there are countless methods out there for curly hair — you just have to try them all!
+Natural-haired gals know the struggle!
+It takes a lot of time, experimenting, and patience until you find the hair styling method that works.
+Whether it’s nailing how to use a diffuser, trying your hand at the plopping technique, or mastering the shingling method, there are countless methods out there for curly hair—you just have to try them all!

-Let us introduce you to Priscilla Quaye — better known as Curlcilla on Instagram — who we recently stumbled upon when we were checking out her Sunday hair styling routine on Yahoo Style Beauty’s Insta story and the results had us wanting to know more.
+Let us introduce you to Priscilla Quaye—better known as Curlcilla on Instagram—who we recently stumbled upon when we were checking out her Sunday hairstyling routine on Yahoo Style Beauty’s Instastory, and the results had us wanting to know more.
 Priscilla has managed to get the shingling method down to a science!
-So, we decided to pick her brain to learn the method behind what some of us may call the shingling technique madness — because some of us just can’t get it right!
+We decided to pick her brain to learn her secrets.
+This is the method behind what some of us may call the shingling technique madness.
+Read on for inspiration and some useful tips:

 Curly Hair Care and Shingling Method Tips with Priscilla Quaye